 Will this gorgeous mix be your new companion?
 Let us know in the comments.

 Affiliate link disclosure: Links in this article marked with an * are affiliate links, and we may receive a small commission if you purchase these products.
 However, we selected them for inclusion independently, and all of the views expressed in this article are our own.

 Bellumori TP, Famula TR, Bannasch DL, Belanger JM, Oberbauer AM.
 Prevalence of inherited disorders among mixed-breed and purebred dogs: 27,254 cases (1995–2010).
 Journal of the American Veterinary Medical Association, 2013.

 Blackshaw JK.
-An overview of types of aggressive behaviour in dogs and methods of treatment.
-Applied Animal Behaviour Science, 1991 May 1.
+An overview of types of aggressive behavior in dogs and methods of treatment.
+Applied Animal Behavior Science, 1991 May 1.